smena/autopaygonline/README.md

 A script in the form of a Cypress test that automates refilling data on AT&T pre-paid hotspot accounts.

-Normally these accounts will simply stop working once the data allocation is depleted, and refill again only at the beginning of the next billing cycle.
+Normally these accounts will simply stop working once the data allocation is depleted, and refill again only at the beginning of the next billing cycle, even if you have auto-pay enabled.

 ![cypress screenshot](images/screenshot.png)